torognes/swarm/README.md

 > MINOR version when you add functionality in a backwards compatible manner, and
 > PATCH version when you make backwards compatible bug fixes.

+swarm 3.1.x:
+- use more C++11 and STL features,
+- eliminate 99% of clang-tidy's warnings,
+- measure the effect of code modernization on compilation time, binary size and run-time performances

+swarm 3.1.y:
+- refactor to reduce cyclomatic complexity (simpler and shorter functions),
+- reduce/eliminate linuxisms to improve portability

+swarm 3.2.0:
+- swarm can be compiled on a BSD or a Windows system

+## Version history ##

 ### version 3.1 ###